+30 June 2023 Base Upside Downside

+All portfolios 40% 10% 50%

 30 June 2022 Base Upside Downside

-All portfolios 40% 10% 50%

-30 June 2021 Base Upside Downside

-All portfolios 40% 10% 50%

 During the course of the ongoing COVID-19 pandemic, various social and economic consequences have flowed through to macroeconomic outcomes.
 Further, the period of recovery following the pandemic has seen greater volatility in the economy, including impacts on supply chains, various markets pricing, and monetary and fiscal policy settings.